 Disney has ALSO performed very well over the last nine years.

-Had she not sold, today Steve's 138 million shares would be worth $17.7 billion.
+Had she not sold those 64 million shares, today Steve's 138 million shares would be worth $25 billion.

 Disney does bi-annual dividends.
-In 2019 those 138 million shares would have produced $121 million TWICE.
+In 2019 those 138 million shares would be producing $121 million TWICE.
 So $242 million in dividends alone!

 Now, let's pretend for a moment that Steve never sold any of his 20% original Apple stake.
 And to be fair, assume he never left the company to run Pixar and sell it for billions.
 If he just maintained that 20% stake as the company grew to a $2 trillion market cap, today he'd be worth well over $400 billion.
 That would therefore make him the richest human in modern history by a factor of TWO.